What is Clinical Informatics?

-The UAMS Department of Biomedical Informatics (DBMI) is home to the UAMS Clinical Informatics Fellowship Training Program with practice sites at the UAMS Medical Center and Arkansas Children’s Hospital.
-The primary objective of the program is to provide state-of-the-art training and broad informatics experience for physicians with interests in advanced medical subspecialty training in applied Clinical Informatics.
+The UAMS Department of Biomedical Informatics (DBMI) is home to the UAMS Clinical Informatics Fellowship Training Program.
+The program provides state-of-the-art training and broad informatics experience for physicians pursuing advanced medical subspecialty training in applied Clinical Informatics.

 Our two-year program is ACGME-accredited.
 Eligible applicants have successfully completed an accredited residency program in a primary medical specialty (i.e., pediatrics, internal medicine, etc.).
 There are two training sites for the program.
 Arkansas Children’s Hospital is the primary training site for fellows with pediatric specialties, while the UAMS Medical Center.
 The fellow stationed at each site will also perform clinical duties at that location amounting to up to 20% of their time.